arghac14/Python-mini-projects/README.md

 # Python-Scripts
-Collection of useful Python scripts and mini projects
+Collection of useful Python scripts and mini projects.